Introduction to Qlik Sense – Key Concepts of Qlik Sense

 Also, each user has an access type for the apps in their stream.
 The two types of access are Publish and Read.
 Publish is the right for publishing your own apps into the stream which cannot be edited by any other user but you.
 So, the Read type access lets the users, including you, only view and analyze the data and not manipulate the existing apps or publish new ones.
 You can have either of the two access types or both of them.

 The two images show how the concept of stream works.
 In the first image, the stream type is Everyone, which means that everyone can access the apps in it and the second image shows a narrower stream in which only the users from finance department can access apps relevant to them.
 If you have the right, you can publish apps into specific streams and can also update new stories or sheets into existing apps.
-We publish the apps in the respective streams from the Qlik Sense Management Console (QMC).
+The apps are published in the respective streams from the Qlik Sense Management Console (QMC).

 xv.
 Authorization and Access